truhponen/my-departures/README.md

 Docker Compose file

     version: '3'

-    # Transit-stack
-    # My Departures service
     services:
       my-departures:
+        # latest and dev images available
         image: "truhponen/my-departures:latest"
         restart: unless-stopped
         privileged: true

         # Host network mode is used to avoid random troubles
         network_mode: host

-    # Ports are needed only when webhook is developed
-    #    ports:
-    #      - 8123:8123/tcp

         volumes:
+        # Configuration expects that there is volume
+        # Docker image is build so that app is in "/app"-folder
-          - my-departures:/data:rw
+          - my-departures:${APP_DIR}/data:rw
+        # Mapping localtime to container ensures that time in message is correct ... of course assuming server time is correct
           - /etc/localtime:/etc/localtime:ro

+    volumes:
+      my-departures:
+        external: true

 # Mounting NFS drive